 How to Build Your Tiers?

 As a merchant, you’ll need to classify your customers into groups.
-Those groups usually are based on the number of points earned or money spent by customers.
+Those groups are usually based on the number of points earned or money spent by customers.

 But don’t limit yourself to those two options.
 There are plenty of brilliant ways to categorize your customers.
 Here are several examples with which you can divide your customers into tiers: